godotengine/godot-docs/classes/class_engine.rst

   .. _class_Engine_target_fps:

-- :ref:`float<class_float>` **target_fps** - The desired frames per second.
+- :ref:`int<class_int>` **target_fps** - The desired frames per second.
 If the hardware cannot keep up, this setting may not be respected.
 Defaults to 0, which indicates no limit.

   .. _class_Engine_time_scale: